cryptoscan-pro/crypto-ai-bot/README.md

 The bot uses the [Telegraf.js](https://telegrafjs.org/) library to interact with the Telegram Bot API.
 When a user sends a message, the bot extracts the message text or file URL (for photos, voice messages, and documents) and sends a POST request to the `https://api.cryptoscan.pro/ai` API with the extracted data as the `prompt` parameter.

 The API response is then parsed and sent back to the user as the bot's response.

+## Examples of questions

+- Give pumps in bybit in 1 minute

 ## Dependencies